“A powerful force for constructive change in city government.”

-OUR AGENDA: In addition to its daily attention to Boston’s fiscal policies and service delivery, in 2005 the Research Bureau focused on the city’s tax structure, housing permitting process, district improvement financing (DIF), and telecommunication tax policies.
+OUR AGENDA: In addition to its daily attention to Boston’s fiscal policies and service delivery, in 2019 the Research Bureau focused on affordable housing, achievement in schools and tax-exempt property in Boston.

 OUR AUDIENCE: Business executives look to the Research Bureau for in-depth analysis of complex city problems.
 Government leaders use our work to strengthen existing policies and introduce new ones.
 The media calls on us for an “objective opinion” on fiscal and service delivery issues.

 OUR MEMBERS: Leaders representing every major industry belong to the Research Bureau.
-They see our work as key to protecting their business investment in the city.
+They see our work as key to protecting their business investment in the city and having an organization that works for the greater good of the community.
 Other benefits include access to Boston’s key decision-makers; visibility through sponsorship opportunities of high-profile events; and staff and publication resources designed to help explain the rationale and impact of City Hall decisions.